samarakoon-ryan/about-me/README.md

 # 💫 About Me:
 Hi I'm a computer science master's student at Vanderbilt University <br>with a deep interest in ML.
 I'm based in San Francisco and have a<br>passion for biotech/healthcare and finance as well as green energy<br>companies.
+My resume is attached to this repository!

 ## 🌐 Socials: